Rocco-Gossmann/GoWas/Documentation/Setup.md

 small Server-Script, that can be used for development.
 It will host the files via `http` on port `7353` of your system.

-You can running that script either via.
+You can run that script either via.

 ```bash
 go run ./.tools/server/server.go